 Detailed Route Beta:

 White Crystal Crack is a fun adventure climb with a short approach and easy descent.
-It would likely not be a good route for newer alpine leaders (or followers, for that matter) as it has a fair amount of lose rock, some runouts, and requires good judgment.
+It would likely not be a good route for newer alpine leaders (or followers, for that matter) as it has a fair amount of loose rock, some runouts, and requires good judgment.
 If you have the requisite skills, however, it is a fun half-day out in the mountains.